Our Team

 Advisor

 Fred was born in Fort McMurray and raised in the bush along the Athabasca River, brought up in the traditional hunting and trapping lifestyle of his parents.
 Although he has travelled far and wide, Fred’s heart is still with his community and he continues to be an active member of the Fort McKay band.
-His children and his grandchildren are his inspiration for everything he does and they are ultimately his greatest creation.
+His wife, children and his grandchildren are his inspiration for everything he does and his children are ultimately his greatest creation.

 Amelie